-2.3.29 The routes within Locations A and C all encounter similar geology.
-The instances of geotechnical hazards such as solution features, contaminated ground, soft ground and other features requiring geotechnical treatment are not too dissimilar, and engineering solutions can be developed to overcome the various hazards whichever route is taken at Location C. However the presence of an engineered landfill on Routes 2 and 3, will require a detailed engineering assessment.
+2.3.27 The routes within Locations A and C all encounter similar geology.
+The instances of geotechnical hazards such as solution features, contaminated ground, soft ground and other features requiring geotechnical treatment are not too dissimilar, and engineering solutions can be developed to overcome the various hazards whichever route is taken at Location C. However the presence of an engineered landfill on Route 3, would require a detailed engineering assessment.
 This might lead to a modification of the route alignment to avoid this site.
 The experience gained from similar projects in the general vicinity of the study area will provide valuable insight into avoiding or mitigating such issues which should be accounted for in design.